-To view a data trend, click on the keep button on the local toolbar.
+To view a data trend, click on the \bowtie button on the local toolbar.

-To change the time range for your graph, click on the local toolbar, and then select the desired date and time range.
+To change the time range for your graph, click on the u button on the local toolbar, and then select the desired date and time range.